dcunited001/dcunited001.github.io/_posts/2016-07-17-diversity-is-americas-strength.md

 under a goddamn microscope and verify for themselves: DAVID CONNER IS NOT A FUCKING RACIST YOU FUCKING ASSHOLES.

-I am not claiming that I am a perfect person, but I have seriously had it with this shit.
+I am not claiming that I am a perfect person.
+I have made some poor statements, but I have seriously had it with this shit.
 There's no one left to stand up for me and I am tired of being held up as an example of what is truly my antithesis.
+And it's not just being labelled as racist.
+It extends to other things as well.

+And it is infuriating that I find myself socially isolated and everyone else tells my story for me.
+The world doesn't really hear what I have to say and I never actually get the chance to make a first impression because someone has already gone ahead of me to sling the muck before I even get the chance to say "Hi, my name is David Conner."
+If I do move to somewhere, by myself, where no one knows me -- as I have done two or three times -- and I disconnect my Facebook, it's only a matter of time before that smeared, discredited image catches up to me.

-I'm tired of it because I have sacrificed a lot of opportunities to maintain specific political viewpoints and to have some issue like that just carelessly tossed around to discredit me is bullshit!
+I'm tired of it because I have sacrificed a lot of opportunities to maintain specific political viewpoints.
+To have some issue like that just carelessly tossed around to discredit me is bullshit!
 Someone that does that, knowingly, willingly?
 They need to go piss on a powerline.

-###

-(grammatical typo)

-That's one reason I care enough to risk sounding like a insensitive shithead...
-Occasionally.
-Tolerance?
-Discrimination?
-How do we improve these?
-How can someone improve a social issue they can't talk about?
-Yes, we should be more tolerant!
-Absolutely!
-But we also have to be tolerant of people who are intolerant.
-That doesn't mean we should like it, no!

-If you completely cut someone off who's been labelled as racist, what does that do?
-Has anyone in this country actually watched American History X?
-How does the character Lamont breakthrough to the neonazi character?
-Does he do it by ignoring that character?
-Avoiding him?
-Isolating him?
-No!
-Just the opposite.

-#### Respond to Intolerance with Tolerance

-If we want to resolve ethnic tensions in America, we need communication and we can't immediately respond to a differing viewpoint by escalating tension.
-We have to respond to intolerance itself with tolerance!

-> Just to clarify, the following is not a critique on Black Lives
-> Matter protestors, but instead is advice for any social movement.

-#### Speak Through Tremendous Action

-Watch how people react to those who disagree with them.
-I admire people like Gandhi and Dr. King because they dealt with a lot of outright injustice and they did it with grace!
-They knew their actions spoke more powerfully than any words they could ever utter.
-They knew they were surrounded by people who wanted change and people who were vitriously opposed to it.

-#### Truth as a Strategy

-But, how did they respond?
-They allowed their actions to speak for themselves and they allowed their opponents actions to speak for their opponents and they believed that people would see things as they were.
-That is it!
-Their strategy was truth!
-Truth and nothing more!

-#### Truth and Loving Our Enemy

-Except perhaps loving their enemy enough to grant him or her forgiveness for their ignorance.
-And they suffered for this.
-They suffered through the ignorance and intolerance, but maintained the grace to forgive their enemies, right through the midst of it all.
-It's not easy to maintain your inner peace in the middle of some grave injustice.

-There are too many people on all sides with insensitive and/or flat out wrong viewpoints.
-Some of my own viewpoints are insensitive.
-I'm sorry if that's the case.
-I absolutely do not condone or intend to encourage any kind of racist or intolerant bullshit.
-We need to come together in this country.